 An asset tracking software should also include a mobile application that will allow a smartphone to work as a bluetooth gateway, transferring assets data to the cloud.

 Depending on your exact needs, additional functionality and reports can be added to the software package.

 Some vendors offer a bluetooth platform that includes bluetooth asset tracking software, mobile application and bluetooth hardware working together.
 These assets management platforms are designed for the specific scenario - for example asset tracking with the BLE beacon tags and fixed bluetooth receivers, asset tracking with the BLE beacon tags and a mobile application, monitoring equipment conditions with the BLE sensors, etc. However, you do not necessarily need to purchase both bluetooth hardware and bluetooth asset tracking software from the same vendor.
 Well defined bluetooth protocol and profiles allow asset management software vendors to integrate their software with the bluetooth devices from the different providers.

 Just like with the other asset tracking technologies, it is always a good idea to check with the software vendor which BLE hardware is supported.

 If you need a real time asset tracking but could not justify the time and expense of the traditional real time asset tracking systems, such as RFID or GPS asset tracking, you may want to look at the bluetooth asset tracking technology.
 Bluetooth technology is rapidly evolving to make asset tracking more precise and less expensive, and offers various asset tracking options that can fit any company needs and budget.

-Additional benefit of the bluetooth asset tracking is that you can use bluetooth hardware infrastructure for more than one application.
-For example, you can use bluetooth beacon tags with the BLE sensors to capture not only asset location, but its physical conditions as well.
-You can create a bluetooth mesh for the smart lighting, and use the same bluetooth mesh for the asset tracking.
+Additional benefit of the bluetooth asset tracking is that you can use a bluetooth hardware infrastructure for more than one application.
+For example, you can use BLE beacon tags with the BLE sensors to capture not only asset location, but its physical conditions as well.
+You can create a bluetooth mesh for the smart lighting, and also use it for the asset tracking.